 - Keep staff informed

 - What does GDPR mean for you?

 - GDPR checklist

-There will be substantial financial penalties for non-compliance, so this isn’t one for the ‘nice to have’ pile.
+There are substantial financial penalties for non-compliance, so this isn’t one for the ‘nice to have’ pile.
 The law says your hair/beauty salon or barbershop must follow the rules set out in GDPR.

 GDPR stands for General Data Protection Regulation.
-GDPR will replace the Data Protection Act 1998 (DPA).
+It replaced the Data Protection Act 1998 (DPA).

 If your salon or barbershop is currently complying with the DPA you will have a good starting point to build on.

 GDPR applies to all the personal data your hair/beauty salon or barbershop holds about people, both electronically on computers and on paper (for example, client health questionnaires).
 It is safest to assume that it covers personal information held in any format.

 Under GDPR you need to review all of your contact information and the way you use it, including email addresses, postal addresses, text and mobile phone numbers.